SixpoundertheOriginal/yodel-aso-insight-development/docs/FEATURE_WebRankApps.md

 - Client uses `zod` to validate the response.
 - Graceful error states are shown and detailed errors logged to console.

+## Edge Function Backend
+- See `supabase/functions/webrank/README.md` for the Supabase Edge Function that powers rank, Top-10 results, optional storage, and history endpoints.